caiks/TBOT01/README.md

 average: 1342.74
 sqrt(variance): 975.122
 ```
 The average journey time increases a little to 5 minutes and 35 seconds, but this is not statistically significantly different from the mode 3 run of *model* 27.
-We may speculate that the *alignments* that would identify the single exit room's dead ends are weak.
+A much longer run would be required to demonstrate any difference.